Cognitive Learning Theory

 - Continuous learning, cognitive skills can connect knowledge from the past that can link and modify new learning for positive benefit.

 What do you think?
 Is it possible to carry out psychology and pedagogy with learning processes in companies?
 Can the theory of cognitive learning help to solve conflicts in companies?
 Do you agree with how Jean Piaget proposes the importance of the development of cognitive learning in the stages of development?
+Have you ever considered to apply these theories in your thought processes?
 Do you have anything to add or any suggestions?

 Share your experience and knowledge in the comments box below.